 The embers of the fire, meanwhile, were transformed into the fish we see today.
 And despite the modern park being home to several restaurants, the carp are definitely not on the menu, as they’re believed to be holy.

 The tranquil complex is also home to a tomb of a 20th-century Sufi saint.
 You can also step into the Halil Ul-Rahman Mosque, built over a former church, to see a room quite unlike any other.

 Just outside the main prayer hall is a small room with a transparent glass floor through which visitors can observe the sacred fish.
-There’s also a tap with holy water coming from … somewhere.
-The man inside encouraged me to drink it, and I did.
-Thankfully, the water did not taste fishy.
+Just above the pond is a tap which many visitors drink out of, but it’s not quite what it seems.

 Nearby is yet another pool, this one named after Zeliha, Nimrod’s daughter.

 According to the Quran, Zeliha defied her father and became a follower of Abraham and his deity.
 As punishment, Nimrod even had her catapulted into the fire as well!
 And luckily for her, it was also transformed into a pool of water.